24-KARANI/log_analysis_tool/README.md

 MongoDB (optional, for database storage)

 Python Dependencies
 Install via pip:

+bash
 pip install -r requirements.txt
 Typical dependencies include:

 pymongo

 dnspython (if using MongoDB Atlas)

-🚀 Usage
+🚀 Quick Start
 1. Clone Repository
+bash
 git clone https://github.com/yourusername/log_analyzer.git
 cd log_analyzer

-2. Run Analyzer
+2. Run the Analyzer

-Run locally (no DB):
+Run locally (no database):

+bash
 python analyze.py
 Run with MongoDB storage:

+bash
 python analyze.py --db
 3. Output
 Classified logs and aggregated statistics are saved to JSON in the results/ folder:

+text
 results/
 ├── classified_2025-08-19_19-45-12.json
 └── stats_2025-08-19_19-45-12.json
 If MongoDB is enabled, entries are inserted into the logs database, events collection.

-🔄 Automating Weekly Runs
+🔄 Automation

-You can automate weekly execution with cron:
+Cron Job (Weekly Execution)
+bash
 crontab -e

-Add:
+Add the following line to run every Sunday at midnight:

+text
 0 0 * * 0 /path/to/venv/bin/python /path/to/log_analyzer/analyze.py

-This runs every Sunday at midnight.

-Or with systemd timers for more flexibility.
+Systemd Timer
+For more flexibility and better logging, consider using systemd timers (configuration examples available in the wiki).

+🛠️ Permissions Note
+Some logs (e.g., /var/log/audit/audit.log) require root permissions.
+Run with:

+bash
+sudo /path/to/venv/bin/python analyze.py
+Alternatively, adjust log file permissions for your user to avoid using sudo.

 🧩 Future Enhancements
 Email or Slack alerts for critical log events

 Web dashboard for log visualization

 Support for additional log sources (nginx, sshd, etc.)

-⚠️ Notes

-Some logs (e.g., /var/log/audit/audit.log) require root permissions.
-Run with:

-sudo /path/to/venv/bin/python analyze.py

-To avoid sudo, you can adjust log file permissions for your user.
+Real-time log monitoring capabilities

+Advanced filtering and search capabilities

+🤝 Contributing
+We welcome contributions!
+Please feel free to submit pull requests, open issues, or suggest new features.

+📄 License
+This project is licensed under the MIT License - see the LICENSE file for details.